valeriangalliat/markdown-it-anchor/README.md

 [permalinks]: #permalinks

-All headers above `level` will then have an `id` attribute with a slug of their content. `level` can also be an array of headers levels to apply the anchor, like `[2, 3]` to have an anchor on only level 2 and 3 headers.
+All headers greater than the minimum `level` will have an `id` attribute with a slug of their content.
+For example, you can set `level` to 2 to add anchors to all headers but `h1`.
+You can also pass an array of header levels to apply the anchor, like `[2, 3]` to have an anchor on only level 2 and 3 headers.

 If a `permalink` renderer is given, it will be called for each matching header to add a permalink.
 See [permalinks] below.